 - Found in lagoons, sheltered bays and reefs at depths of about 3-46 feet (1-14 m).

-> - Male pajama cardinalfish is a mouth brooder; he will hold fertilized eggs in his mouth to keep them safe and healthy until they are ready to hatch.
+- Male pajama cardinalfish are mouth brooders; they will hold fertilized eggs in their mouth to keep them safe and healthy until they are ready to hatch.

-> - Forms aggregations among the branches of various corals.
+- Forms aggregations among the branches of various corals.

 - Disperses at night to feed close to the bottom.